USUstatstudio/blog/pages/mlm/Finch_ch3_Fit_2_Levels.md

 permalink: Finch_ch3_Fit_2_Levels.html
 folder: mlm
 ---

+## Load the Packages required for this example script

     # work smarter, not harder with the tidyverse
     library("tidyverse")    # loads the CORE packages
     library("magrittr")     # more pipe operators to code easier